-Amman, Jordan’s capital city, is often unfairly treated simply as a stepping stone to desert and the rest of this beautiful country.
+Amman, Jordan’s capital city, is often unfairly treated simply as a stepping stone to the desert and the rest of this beautiful country.
 However, this modern, culturally diverse city has an ancient heart which must not be missed.
 There are treasures such as the spectacular Roman Amphitheatre to be found nestled amongst the bustling souks.

-To fully appreciate this white walled city a traveller needs to not mind walking up hill.
+To fully appreciate this white-walled city a traveller needs to not mind walking uphill.
 Endless steps and steep passages wind forever upwards but the views of the metropolis, surrounding hill-scape and a vague hope of seeing the nearby Dead Sea in the distance were absolutely worth the calf burn.